JesusdelCas99/Real-Time-Data-Engineering-Pipeline/README.md

       ```
       docker-compose up
       ```
   3. Access the Apache Airflow web interface at http://127.0.0.1:8081.
-For ease of use log in using the following credentials:
+Log in using the following credentials:
       - Username=user
       - Password=admin
   6. Once logged in, activate DAG `get_user_info_and_send_to_kafka`.